JiaLiangTang325/DSCI498_JiaLiang_Xuyang_Xirui/README.md

 https://xxxxx.gradio.live
 ```

-> Note: The link is temporary and active only while the app is running.
+> Note: The link is temporary and only active while the application is running.

 ---